GovindBhala/DS5500-Movie-Recommendation-System/README.md

  - Subset of visualizations created in exploratory data analysis that would be informative to a user understanding how to choose a good movie to watch
  - Use the checkboxes to view/close each visualization
 2. __Top Rated Movies__: Apply filters to find the top rated movies with your desired attributes
- - Provide recommenations to non-users.
+ - Provide recommendations to non-users.
 Simple user inputs and filtering, no underpinned model
  - Movies are sorted on the weighted average between their average rating and total number of ratings.
 If we sort on average rating only, there are many movies that are sorted only a few times and thus have unrealistically high average ratings
 3. __Movie Based Recommendations__: Enter a movie that you have previously enjoyed to view similar movies
  - Item-Item recommendation model.
 Find movies similar to the inputted movie based on its content profile